MRLintern/Algorithms_and_Data_Structures/README.md

-### C++ Data Structures & Algorithms
+### C & C++ Data Structures & Algorithms

 ### Introduction

-This repo. contains all common Data Structures and Algorithms developed in C++.
+This repo. contains all common Data Structures and Algorithms developed in C & C++.
 This is a work in progress.
+Python will probably get covered too.

 ### Whats covered